This post was last updated on May 30th, 2025 at 02:05 pm

 The History of Cawl

-The Beaker People of Neolithic Britain cooked the earliest cawl around 2500 BC.
-They made it with lamb, leeks, cabbages, and broth and cooked their soup by boiling it directly on fire-heated stones.
+The Beaker People of Neolithic Britain are believed to have cooked the earliest cawl around 2500 BC.
+They made it with lamb, leeks, cabbage, and broth, and cooked their soup by boiling it directly on fire-heated stones.

 The cawl we know today generally contains the staples of lamb, onions, leeks, potatoes, carrots, broth, and seasoning.
 Potatoes are the newest addition from the 1800s, thanks to the American colonies.
 You can substitute beef or pork in your cawl if you don’t prefer lamb.
 This wholesome soup came about because hungry people needed to cook a pot of food with what they had on hand (or could find).
 Therefore, there’s technically no right or wrong way to make cawl.
 There is, of course, what is considered “traditional cawl.”
 The main thing to know is that cawl prepared with lamb and leeks and served with bread and cheese has a Welshness factor like Guinness Beef is an Irish dish.